dialogic-godot/dialogic/README.md

 ### 🔷 Why are you not using graph nodes?
-When I started developing Dialogic I wanted to do it with graph nodes, but when I tried some of the existing solutions myself I found that they are not very useful for long conversations.
 Because of how the graph nodes are, the screen gets full of UI elements and it gets harder to follow.
-I also researched other tools for making Visual Novels (like TyranoBuilder and Visual Novel Maker) and they both work with a series of events flowing from top to bottom.
-I still haven't developed a complex game using both systems to tell which one is better but I don't want to break the conventions too much.
 If you want to use graph based editors you can try [Levraut's LE Dialogue Editor](https://levrault.itch.io/le-dialogue-editor) or [EXP Godot Dialog System](https://github.com/EXPWorlds/Godot-Dialog-System).